The Annual Service and Activities Fees Funding Process

 What is a “BC Student Organization”?

-ASG defines a “student organization” as:
+ASG defines a “student organization” as follows:

 “A Student Organization is student-led and student-driven.
 Students set the agenda for what the group will do, manage the group’s events and activities, run their own officer elections and set the goals for themselves.
 Becoming a Chartered Student Organization means that a student organization is officially recognized by the College and has access to support and College resources.
-The student org’s advisor and the Office of Student Engagement support student organizations through a student-development-centered approach that fosters learning and personal growth for involved students.
-To be an official student organization at BC, student organizations must charter through ASG and the Office of Student Engagement.
+The student org’s advisor and Student Engagement support student organizations through a student-development-centered approach that fosters learning and personal growth for involved students.
+To be an official student organization at BC, student organizations must charter through ASG and Student Engagement.
 Student organizations at Bellevue College do not have paid faculty or staff advisors, and student leadership positions are also voluntary.
 Student organizations are different from other groups on campus which may have a staff or faculty member who oversees the group and who may set expectations for students participating.
 Other groups may have student leaders, but they are not considered student organizations at BC.”

 The S&A Committee